hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/204_reply_to_the_madras_address.md

 representatives and repositories of the highest Indian spiritual culture even at the present day.

-Tyâga (renunciation) is never liked by the higher classes of Bengal.
+Tyāga (renunciation) is never liked by the higher classes of Bengal.
 Their tendency is for Bhoga (enjoyment).
 How can they get a deep insight into spiritual things? त्यागेनैके अमृतत्वमानशुः — "By renunciation alone immortality was reached."
 How can it be otherwise?

-On the other hand, throughout the Hindi-speaking world, a succession of brilliant Tyâgi teachers of far-reaching influence has brought the doctrines of the Vedanta to every door.
+On the other hand, throughout the Hindi-speaking world, a succession of brilliant Tyāgi teachers of far-reaching influence has brought the doctrines of the Vedanta to every door.
 Especially the impetus given to Tyaga during the reign of Ranjit Singh of the Punjab has made the highest teachings of the Vedantic philosophy available for the very